Members and Board of Trustees

 Fiona Orwin joined Malmesbury School’s Governing Body in September 2014 and became a Trustee on the formation of the Trust in 2015.
 She was the Manager of Waitrose Malmesbury which opened in 2014 and is currently Manager at Waitrose Stroud.
 She has worked within various areas of retail and project management for the John Lewis Partnership for 17 years.
 She is passionate about the opportunities that a good education can provide, and believes in building links between business and education within communities.

 William Webster joined Bradon Forest’s Governing Body in 2008 and was elected Chair in 2012.
 As well as being Chair, he also sat on the Educational Standards Committee.
 He became a Trustee on the formation of the Trust in 2015.
-Will is a Competition Economist at the Civil Aviation Authority and has a number of relevant financial qualifications.
+Will is a Competition Economist and has a number of relevant financial qualifications.
 He previously ran an under 12 football team and is a qualified referee.

 Karen Frost was co-opted to the Board in October 2017.
 Karen is one of the Directors of Values Based Leadership, a UK based consultancy who specialise in working with senior managers of global corporations on leadership development and executive coaching.
 Karen is a National Leader of Governance with the National College for Teaching and Leadership and has volunteered as a School Governor since 2001.
 She took on the Chair of Governors role at The Dean Academy in October 2015, built a new governing body and helped take the school out of special measures at the last Ofsted inspection in November 2017.